 Values and norms can be positively utilized in achieving development goals where commercial interests are not good stimulators.
 According to The Hunger Project, 2.4 billion people do not have adequate sanitation, and every day, nearly 1,000 children die due to preventable water and sanitation-related diarrheal diseases.
 This is partly because sanitation is not good business as compared to cellular services and life’s other comforts and luxuries.
 Interestingly, according to the 2015 report of Food and Agriculture Organization, globally, per capita food supply increased from about 2,200 kcal per day in the early 1960s to more than 2,903 kcal per day by 2014.
 Thus, redistribution of resources is vital to enhance income as well as the capacity to earn sustainable incomes.
 This requires income support programs, basic health and education as well as microfinance to build small enterprises.

 Overreliance on Pareto efficiency paralyses equity and ethical concerns of development policy change.
-According to Pareto efficiency, it is inefficient to help make millions of poor better off, if a single rich person becomes worse off.
+According to Pareto efficiency, an unequal or equal distribution of resources is equally efficient if no one can be made better off without making anyone else worse off.
 Sustainable development goals have assumed poverty, hunger and inequality as important goals.
 However, economics education by and large outsources the realization of these goals to development agencies and governments.
 If aid is inefficient as argued by Nobel Laureate Angus Deaton, then the neoclassical toolbox is virtually empty.
 In a society where people regard ending hunger as the ultimate value to prioritize, then we can end hunger when the aggregate sum of endowments equals what is needed to feed everyone.
 Else, if we regard consumer sovereignty as the ultimate value to prioritize, like we do today, then no wonder we are setting goals for ending hunger by 2030 despite a global food surplus.

 Likewise, philanthropy should not be envisioned in the framework of reciprocity alone.
 It is not necessary that people dis-save lifetime endowments on self-consumption; they can leave philanthropic bequests and endowments, and are not necessarily following reciprocity in such actions.
 Rather, they may have a strong desire and willingness to help others even when not reciprocated.
 There are countless examples of people like Mother Teresa and Abdul Sattar Edhi who lived their whole lives serving humanity.
 Externalities between utility functions can create envy as well as compassion.
 Humans have the potential to be envious as well as compassionate.
 Even as neutral observers of the positive phenomenon, we should acknowledge supporting evidence that people help strangers, pay anonymously in charities, and sacrifice their wealth and even their lives in the pursuit of being a good person.